frantjc/dillo-bot/README.md

 $ git push
 ```

-Lastly, on GitHub, you should make a [Pull Request](https://github.com/frantjc/dillo-bot/pulls), asking for your code to be merged into develop.
+Lastly, on GitHub, you should make a [Pull Request](https://github.com/frantjc/dillo-bot/pulls), asking for your code to be merged into the `develop` branch.

 More Reading                                        |
 ----------------------------------------------------|